Planet

 2. Transmission of the request.
 The request is transmitted through diplomatic channels.
 It is submitted to the competent authority of the country from which extradition is requested.

-3. Consideration of the request.
+3. Consideration of the extradition request.
 In the country that received the request, an analysis is carried out to determine whether the request complies with the terms of the extradition treaty.
 Factors such as the existence of the principle of double criminalization, the absence of a political or military nature of the crime, and compliance with other conditions are assessed.

 4. Court decision.
 If the request meets all the requirements, the case may be referred to the court.
 The court determines whether the extradition complies with national and international law.